fbpx

 Risk and Legal Considerations

-Facility management contracts are serious documents.
+Facility maintenance contracts are serious documents.
 Your business needs to understand the legality and responsibilities of any service agreements you set.

 • Risk Assessment and Contingency Plans